 These are not your traditional freezer isle artificially colored and flavored rocket pops.
 We're using only real fruit, yogurt a little sweetener for these all-natural frozen treats.
 You can use just about any fruit and yogurt that you want for these.
 I used strawberries, blueberries and almond milk yogurt.
 Raspberries or even watermelon would also work great for the red color, but there's something I love about frozen strawberries.

 Cooking the berries for about 5 minutes gives them extra sweetness and a rich color boost.
 It also makes them super easy to get an even purée in the blender, which might be more difficult with smaller quantities of raw berries.

 - Cook each of the berries separately with 2 tablespoons water and 2 tablespoons sugar each for about 4 to 5 minutes.
-Cooking the fruit for a few minutes richens the color, flavor and makes it even easier to blend in a blender with the smaller quantity.
+Cooking the fruit for a few minutes richens the color, and flavor and makes it even easier to blend in a blender with a smaller quantity.

 - Blend each of the cooked berries separately, rinsing the blender container each time, then chill them in the refrigerator.

 - Fill the rocket pop molds ⅓ the way up with each filling; freeze for 1 to 2 hours between each.

 * Don't forget to add the popsicle sticks. 🙂

 When food is frozen or just cold, the natural flavors of the ingredient is not as strong or as sweet.
 We can kick it up a little by adding some honey or sugar, which will really enhance the natural flavor.
 But again, adding extra sweetener is totally optional and you can add as little or as much as you want.